mario-er/OSESM_assignment_1/README.md

 repository with functions for data preprocessing for time-series forecasting tasks:
   - scale_min_max()         # function to scale data between 0 and 1: x_ = (x - x_min) / (x_max - x_min)
   - invert_scale_min_max()  # function to invert scale transformation between 0 and 1 to get the original data
-  - check_return_datatype() # function to check and return the input datatype in scale and invert scale function
+  - check_return_datatype() # function to check and return the input datatype.
+Used in scale and invert scale function

 Functions are defined in preprocessing.py.
 A test scenario is prepared in the main section of preprocessing.py to show functionality of the functions.
 Unit tests for all functions for different input data types (list, pd, np) are prepared in test_preprocessing.py by using the unittest library.
-For check_return_datatype() the unit test also tests if TypeError is raised if e.g. a tupel is used as input
+For check_return_datatype() the unit test also tests if TypeError is raised if e.g. a tupel is used as input.

-pytest.yml is used as workflow action to test pushes and pull-requests
+pytest.yml is used as workflow action to test pushes and pull-requests.

 ruff package is used for code-quality linter.
-Linter check is possible by typing "ruff check" in command line
+Linter check is possible by typing "ruff check" in command line.
-ruff is also included in workflow actions as ruff_lint.yml
+ruff is also included in workflow actions as ruff_lint.yml.